gcarq/rusty-blockparser/README.md

     Callbacks are built on top of the core parser.
 They can be implemented to extract specific types of information.

+    `unspentcsvdump`: dumps all UTXOs along with the address balance.
+    The csv file is in the following format:
+    ```
+    unspent.csv
+    txid ; indexOut ; height ; value ; address
+    ```
+    NOTE: The total size of the csv dump is at least 8 GiB (height 635000).

-    `csvdump` is the default callback.
-It dumps all parsed data as CSV files into the specified `folder`.
+    `csvdump`: dumps all parsed data as CSV files into the specified `folder`.
 See [Usage](#Usage) for an example.
 I chose CSV dumps instead of  an active db-connection because `LOAD DATA INFILE` is the most performant way for bulk inserts.
     The files are in the following format:
     ```
     blocks.csv